-All institutions participating in the SFA programs are required to use a statutory schedule to determine the amount of SFA funds the student had earned when he or she ceases to attend, which is based on the period of time the student was in attendance.

-If a recipient of the SFA Program withdraws from the College during a payment period or a period of enrollment in which the recipient began attendance, the College must calculate the amount of SFA program assistance the student did not earn, and those funds must be returned.
+All institutions participating in the SFA programs are required to use a statutory schedule to determine the amount of SFA funds a student has earned when he or she ceases to attend, which is based on the period of time the student was in attendance.
+If a recipient of SFA program assistance withdraws from the institution during a payment period or a period of enrollment in which the recipient began attendance, the school must calculate the amount of SFA program assistance the student did not earn, and those funds must be returned.
 Up through the 60% point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA funds.